 - Police enforcement uses fines to discourage drivers from reducing street parking, which may be illegal according to the specific area.

 - Educating the public about the parking signs, stop signs, and parking regulations.

-As property owners, you must consider the safety measures for protecting your vehicles and increasing pedestrian safety.
+Property owners must consider safety measures for protecting their vehicles and increasing pedestrian safety.
 Are you planning to install rubber wheel stops in your private property, driveways, and offices?